Cognitive reserve: Findings

-Cognitive and social activity: People with high leisure activity of intellectual (reading magazines or newspapers or books, playing cards, games or bingo, going to classes etc.), social (visiting or being visited by friends or relatives, etc.), engaging (helping others with daily tasks, paid work and volunteer work) nature have a significant smaller risk of developing dementia.
+A lifestyle characterized by engagement in leisure activities of an intellectual, social, and an engaging nature has been associated with slower cognitive decline in healthy seniors and leads to a significantly reduced risk of developing dementia.
+This includes reading magazines or newspapers or books, playing cards, games or bingo, and visiting or being visited by friends or relatives as well as helping others with daily tasks, paid work and volunteer work.

-Physical activity: Has a strong impact on developing cognitive decline or dementia.

-Healthy diet: Research on healthy diets emphasizes the benefits of adhering to the Mediterranean-style diet as protection of cognitive health.
+The role of physical activity in preventing dementia is uncertain, it has been observed by at least four prospective studies as being associated with a reduced risk of dementia, however other cohorts find no effect of exercise on dementia and cognitive impairment risk.

+Vegetable consumption and adherence to a Mediterranean-style diet has been emphasized as protective of cognitive health in dietary research, although only oily fish consumption was identified as significant in a systematic review of risk factors.

-Alcohol consumption: Studies suggest that light-to-moderate alcohol intake is associated with lower risk (once or twice a week or three or four times a week), as were frequent drinking in earlier life is identified as a risk factor for cognitive decline in later life.
+In terms of alcohol intake, studies have reported that light-to-moderate alcohol intake is associated with lower risk than abstaining; a potential explanation is that some of the alcohol abstainers previously drank excessively and had undermined their health, and after quitting were categorized as non-drinkers.
+Recent research suggests that while frequent drinking earlier in life is significantly associated with increased risk of dementia compared to infrequent drinking, abstaining is not.

-Due to the variety of the four lifestyle factors, a lot of different self-report-scales are used to specify the severity of each proxy.

 Parkinson's disease

 Parkinson's disease is an example for a condition which is associated with the role of cognitive reserve and cognitive impairment.
 Previous investigation into Parkinson's disease implicated a possible influence of cognitive reserve in the human brain.

 According to some studies the so-called Cognitive Lifestyle is seen as a general protective factor that can be mediated though several different mechanisms.

 A study from 2015 included the effects of (cognitive) lifestyle on cross-sectional and longitudinal measures.
-525 participants with Parkinson’s disease completed different baseline assessments of cognition and provided clinical, social and demographic data.
+525 participants with Parkinson's disease completed different baseline assessments of cognition and provided clinical, social and demographic data.
 After 4 years 323 participated in a cognition assessment in the follow-up.
 The researchers therefore used the measures of global cognition dementia severity.
 It has been shown, that next to the educational level and the socio-economic status a higher level of recent social engagement was also associated with a decreased risk of dementia.
-On the other hand, increasing age and low levels of social engagement may increase the risk of dementia in Parkinson’s disease.
+On the other hand, increasing age and low levels of social engagement may increase the risk of dementia in Parkinson's disease.